perfectblue/perfectblue.github.io/_posts/2024-12-07-SpongeBox-Bringing-Back-Linux-Logical-Bugs.md

 3. **Communicating with the sandbox**: This will `write()` into the `stdin` FD of the Sandboxee to allow this data to be read inside the Sandbox.
 It will also `read()` data from the `stdout` that was set up for the Sandboxee and send back the result.

-This whole behavior essentially mimics the ability to set up a sandbox, run a binary in it, communicate with it, and get the results.
+This whole behavior essentially mimics the ability to set up a sandbox, run a binary inside of it, communicate with it, and get the results.

 ### 1. `CMD_CREATE` - Creating a Sandbox 🆕
-This function essentially to create a new sandboxed process, and receives the contents of an ELF file that will be executed from within the sandbox.
+This function creates a new sandboxed process, and receives the contents of an ELF file that will be executed from within the sandbox.

-The sandboxer creates a new sandboxee process, with all new namespaces.
+The sandboxer creates a new sandboxee process, with all possible new namespaces.
 The sandbox creation is done by a "weak" user (non-root).

 The sandbox creation also creates a `socketpair()` and shares it with the sandboxee, to be able to sync with it.
 Specifically, to allow the sandboxer to FIRST map the uid & gid of the new user namespace, before the sandboxee tries to `setuid()`.